The Best of Startup Paradise 2017

 WINNER: Burt Lum and Ryan Ozawa

-When Ryan Ozawa attended the HVCA awards last year, he was happy to see that nearly every one of the nominees had appeared on Bytemarks Cafe, the science and technology show on Hawaii Public Radio that he co-hosts live with Burt Lum every Wednesday at 5 p.m.
+When Ryan Ozawa attended the HVCA awards last year, he was happy to see that nearly every one of the nominees had appeared on Bytemarks Cafe, the science and technology show on Hawaii Public Radio that he co-hosts live with Burt Lum every Wednesday at 6:30 p.m. and Sunday at 10:30 a.m.

 When he learned the list of this year’s nominees, it was the same thing, only this time he’s a double nominee with Burt Lum as a co-host for Bytemarks and as a co-founder of Smart Yields, where one of his partners, Vincent Kimura, worked as an intern with him 20 years ago.